SergeyFM/SergeyFM/README.md

 ### Over the years, my language path has looked like this:

-:arrow_forward: QuickBasic ➔ 8086_assembly ➔ VBA ➔ VB6 ➔ VB.NET ➔ a looong break ➔ JavaScript ➔ C++ ➔ Kotlin ➔ Java ➔ C#
+:arrow_forward: QuickBasic ➔ VBA ➔ VB6 ➔ VB.NET ➔ a looong break ➔ JavaScript ➔ C++ ➔ Kotlin ➔ C#
 <br> <br>
 I ended up getting a **C#** job, which means that I prioritize the .NET platform überall.
 Other languages and platforms are on the back burner. <br>